w-yeehong/tp/docs/DeveloperGuide.md

 ### 3.4 Model Component

 The `Model` API acts as a facade that handles interaction between different kinds of data in Covigent.
 These data include user's preferences, patient records, room list and task list.
+The `Model` API exposes the methods that allow the logic component to utilise to perform retrieving and updating of data.

 The `Model` component,
   * stores a `UserPref` object that represents the user’s preferences.